scornflake/mentor-game-analysis/README.md

 - Perplexity and Claude providers work pretty good
 - Local "openai compatible" - work.
 Sort of ... [with many caveats](docs/Local%20LLMS.md).
 - The AI "tool calling" and "agentic-ness" leave a lot to be desired.
-But hey, v1 is out and actually does something useful!
+But hey, v1 is out and actually does something useful (maybe!)

 ## Quick Start